delimka/formEdible/README.md

 ## Installation

 Installing FormEdible is straightforward and can be done using npm or yarn, depending on your preference.
 Below are the instructions for both methods:

+### NB!
+Ensure you have at least version 18.3.0 of both React and React-DOM.

 ### Using npm: